StrangeBeeCorp/docs/docs/thehive/administration/customize-thehive-branding.md

 <!-- md:license Platinum -->

-This topic provides step-by-step instructions for customizing TheHive's branding.
+This topic provides step-by-step instructions for customizing TheHive branding.

 Use this procedure to personalize the application with your brand name and logo.